-The Miner Laboratory studies rare diseases, immunity, and viruses.
+The Miner Laboratory studies the intersection of antiviral immunity and autoimmunity.

-Contact us if you’re interested in working with us.
+Contact us if interested in working in our laboratory.

 Retinal vasculopathy with cerebral leukoencephalopathy (RVCL)

 RVCL is a rare disease caused by mutations in the TREX1 gene.
 Patients with RVCL (also known as cerebroretinal vasculopathy or CRV), develop eye and brain lesions that result in blindness, dementia, and premature death.

 We are working to discover the underlying mechanisms of disease pathogenesis.

 Our goal is to develop novel, effective treatments for this rare disease.